-High school graduates in Germany who lack parents with college experience are 40 percentage points less likely to attend college than those with college-educated parents, despite the fact that in Germany college is free.
+High school graduates in Germany who lack parents with college experience are 40 percentage points less likely to attend college than those with college-educated parents.
 This study provides evidence that parental influence explains a significant portion of this socio-economic gap through at least two channels: one, parental pressure and two, the intergenerational transmission of beliefs and preferences.
-To understand parental influence, I conduct a field experiment with 1,195 students and 819 parents in Germany.
+To understand parental influence, I conduct a field experiment with 2,065 students and parents in Germany.
 Importantly, I experimentally make students' stated college plans visible to parents.
-In the first finding, visibility to parents doubles the socio-economic gap in college plans to 27 percentage points.
-This is mainly driven by a large increase in college plans among students with college-educated parents.
+In the first finding, visibility to parents doubles the socio-economic gap in college plans to 26 percentage points.
+This is mainly driven by an increase in college plans among students with college-educated parents.
+Furthermore, students' stated plans are more predictive of eventual choices when they are visible to parents than when they are not.
+This implies that perceived parental expectations not only influence stated plans, but likely also ultimate decisions.
 To disentangle mechanisms, I collect detailed survey data on students' and parents' subjective expectations for various career tracks and estimate a structural model of career choice under uncertainty.
-Model simulations indicate that 40% of the socio-economic gap in college plans is explained by parental pressure and 44% by students internalizing family-specific beliefs.
+Model simulations indicate that 45% of the socio-economic gap in college plans is explained by parental pressure and 51% by students internalizing family-specific beliefs and preferences.

 Selective Memory around Big Life Decisions [pdf]

 Abstract: Fertility preferences have long played a key role in models of fertility differentials and change.
 We examine the stability of preferences over time using rich panel data on Kenyan women’s fertility desires, expectations, actual fertility, and recall of desires in three waves over a nine-year period, when respondents were in their 20s.
 We find that although desired fertility is quite unstable, most women perceive their desires to be stable.
 Under hypothetical future scenarios, few expect their desired fertility to increase over time but, in fact, such increases in fertility desires are common.
 Moreover, when asked to recall past desires, most respondents report previously wanting exactly as many children as they desire today.
 These patterns of bias are consistent with the emerging view that fertility desires are contextual, emotionally laden, and structured by identity.